The ‘facts don’t care about your feelings’ conservative consistently ignores facts…

 However, from Shapiro, we just hear all the conservative talking points that sweep serious conversations about gun violence under the rug, but I want to focus specifically on the statistics and data he cites to support his arguments.
 And as we shall see, he also sweeps major parts of the data he cites under the rug too.
 I mean, to the point that even if you are in staunch opposition to gun control, this would leave you with various questions to challenge him.
 First, let’s take a look at the graph Shapiro cites and his argument that the graph is supposed to substantiate:

 “Fine, ok, let’s get to the real gun violence statistics.
-So what we’ve been hearing is that gun is constantly on the increase.
+So what we’ve been hearing is that gun violence is constantly on the increase.
 People are being murdered on a scale that boggles the imagination, school shootings are increasing, and your child is, if not likely going to die, has a high likelihood of being shot at a school.
 Okay, this is not true.
 Gun deaths in the united states have been radically declining since 1993.
 According to the CDC, there were 7 gun related for every 100,000 Americans in 1993.
 By 2013, that number had been sliced in half to 3.6 homicides per 100,000 population.
 During that same period, the number of privately owned firearms in the U.S. doubled from 185 million to 357 million privately owned firearms in the United States.
 So, the number of arms in the United States is going like this (Shapiro’s arm pointing upward) and the amount of gun crime is going like that.(Shapiro’s arm pointing downward.)
 And yet, everybody in the media assumes that more guns means more crime.
 You’re going to have to explain then why more guns does not mean more crime.”

 Now, I would argue that the position he is supposed to be refuting here is a straw man position, but more importantly, even if I agreed that this is everybody in the media’s position, Shapiro is making really basic statistical errors to prove his point.
 What’s funny about this is I actually remember when Shapiro showed this graph on twitter making the same argument.
 Here’s the visual,

 As we can see, from 1993 to 2013, the number of privately owned firearms has increased 56%, while the gun homicide rate decreased 49%.
 Shapiro is asking us to explain again how more guns inevitably means more murder, implying that this correlation between a sharp increase in privately owned firearms and a sharp decline in the gun homicide rate undermines the idea that one reason the United States might see a substantial amount of gun violence is due to the access to so many guns.
 The problem is this graph is seriously flawed in relation to the point he is trying to make.
 For example, the first major problem is that he is comparing absolute numbers with per capita rates.
 The issue with doing this is that the absolute number of X can increase while the actual rate of X is in fact decreasing.
-The fact that privately owned firearms is in absolute numbers and gun homicides is used as the per capita rate, I cant tell if the rate of firearm ownership is decreasing simultaneously with gun homicide rates unless I look beyond this graph.
+The fact that privately owned firearms is in absolute numbers and gun homicides are used as the per capita rate, I cant tell if the rate of firearm ownership is decreasing simultaneously with gun homicide rate unless I look beyond this graph.
 Therefore, you cannot get an accurate representation of this correlation from this graph alone.

 Source: Center For Disease and Control Prevention’s WONDER database/General Social Survey: Trends in Gun Ownership in the United States 1972-2014.